Locations:

 • Fast, shallow breathing.

-If you’re on the fence about getting help, it’s best to air on the side of caution.
+If you’re on the fence about getting help, it’s best to err on the side of caution.
 “When in doubt, make the call,” Dr. Courson advises.

 What if it’s happening a lot?

 Have you had multiple attacks of low blood pressure recently?
-If you’re experiencing these symptoms frequently, or in a way that’s negatively impacting your quality of life, you should contact your doctor.
-They can perform a series of tests to determine the cause of your hypotension.
+If you’re experiencing these symptoms frequently, or in a way that’s negatively impacting your quality of life, you should contact a healthcare provider.

-Whatever your situation, it’s a good idea to let your provider know if you’re regularly battling with your blood pressure.
+Whatever your situation, it’s a good idea to let them know if you’re regularly battling with your blood pressure.
 They can run tests to help you figure out what’s triggering those dips and make suggestions for managing hypotensive episodes when they happen.

 Learn more about our editorial process.